xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 - Full line-rate MACsec encryption engines to enable secure and low latency transport
 - Supports MACsec GCM-AES-128/256 and GCM-AES-XPN-128/256
 - Supports LAN MACsec and WAN MACsec
 - Supports “VLAN tag in the clear” in the roadmap

 **Notes**: k9 package is required for crypto data plane
 {: .notice}

+Cisco 8711-32FH-M can support the following features to interoperate over the service provider.
+- Ability to change MKA EAPoL Destination Address type
+- Ability to change MKA Ether-type value
+- Ability to configure Anti-replay window sizes